dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 ~~~

 Although `let rec` has a quite similar syntax to the `let` expression, they
-should not be confused. `let` being a monadic $bind$ can have only one variable
+should not be confused.
+The `let` expression being a monadic $bind$ can have
-binder and requires its binder and body expressions to have monadic types. `let
+only one variable binder and requires its binder and body expressions to have
-rec` should be used purely for introducing one recursive binding or several
+monadic types.
+The `let rec` expression should be used purely for introducing
-mutually recursive bindings at once.
-One use case for it will be described in
+one recursive binding or several mutually recursive bindings at once.
+One use
-one of the following chapters.
+case for it will be described in one of the following chapters.

 ### Built-in data types and functions